sat747/crazyswarm/README_WorkingLabNotes.txt

    (one time use data that gets uploaded and executed for cf immediately)
 3. Combine traj gen to obstacle avoidance
 4. Find way to take angle between target and other cfs for avoidance
-l.
-Smoothen teleop controls by incorporating trajgen and angles
+5. Smoothen teleop controls by incorporating trajgen and angles
+6. RESEARCH swarm behavior modeling? biomimicry, robotic systems, mathematical equations

 - cf_teleop can take input in distance and angular direction to move cf ** cfs can't just move in the 'negative' of the distance because the smaller the distance, the less it will adjust need to maintain a certain distance (direct not components) *how to determine the appropriate adjustments in the x and y to maintain?
+--basing it off of the original crazyswarm avoidtarget set up (using vectors) and incorporating trajectories
+** rewrite new version

 TODO: Testing set up prep
 //1.
 Plot out new initialPositions for CFs